-Corporations required to file Form 4 may be subject to either franchise or income tax.
+Corporations required to file Form 4 or included in a combined Form 4 may be subject to either franchise or income tax.

 Franchise tax applies to:

 - All domestic corporations (those organized under Wisconsin law), and - Foreign corporations (those not organized under Wisconsin law) doing business in Wisconsin or buying or selling lottery prizes if the winning tickets were originally bought in Wisconsin, except where taxation is exempted by statute or barred by federal law.